terra-money/docs/docs/develop/terrain/cw20-factory.md

 #[serde(rename_all = "snake_case")]
 pub enum ExecuteMsg {
-    /* Handle the deposits of native tokens into the smart contract to mint the new pegged token 1:1 with UST or to increase circulation supply. */ Deposit(DepositType),
+    /* Handle the deposits of native tokens into the smart contract to mint the new pegged token 1:1 with LUNA or to increase circulation supply. */ Deposit(DepositType),

-    /* Handle burn of pegged tokens 1:1 with UST which are added to MINTED_TOKENS list and return the UST stored into the contract. */ Burn {
+    /* Handle burn of pegged tokens 1:1 with LUNA which are added to MINTED_TOKENS list and return the LUNA stored into the contract. */ Burn {
         amount: Uint128,
         token_address: String,